alexlampros/NYC-Crime-Data/README.md

 ### Profile of a criminal

 Criminals tend to attack victims of the same race and the same age group.
 Also, Felonies and Misdemeanors are comitted by a younger group that Violations.
+Finally we see a negative correlation (corr = -0.92. p = 0.027) between felony and violation percentages among the racial groups.

   <img src="notebook/output_9_0.png" width="700"/>
   <span> <img src="notebook/output_8_0.png" width="600"/> </span>